 In order to have the above result, we need to create a “Calendar” table in Power BI.
 In this article, we will show you how to create a “Calendar” table in Power BI.
-When you have sales table or any other data table with dates you may want to create a separate table which includes only dates, year, month and day column so that based on “Date” column we can create a relationship between two tables later on.
+When you have a sales table or any other data table with dates you may want to create a separate table which includes only dates, year, month, and day column so that based on the “Date” column we can create a relationship between two tables later on.

 How to Create Simple Calendar Table in Power BI

 To build a calendar table in Power BI, we need to make use of DAX function i.e. “CALENDAR”.
 Calendar function helps us to create the calendar table by specifying the start date and end date.

 Below is the syntax of the CALENDAR function in Power BI.